HHSAPCompSci2020/capstone-project-botman/CapstoneBotman/doc/README - Kenny Wu, Aayush Kumar, Kyle Fu.txt

 he loses.
 The 2nd goal (hunter) is to stop the runner from crossing the finish line before time runs out.
 The game features multiple rounds where after each round the winner and loser gains a set of money (less of loser, more for winner).
-The money can be used to buy items: For each player, items that can help in combat to win rounds.[b]
+The money can be used to buy items: For each player, items that can help in combat to win rounds.
 The world will feature a 2d scrolling world where the world “scrolls'' vertically down as the timer countdown.
-This world will be seen with a top-down view[c].
+This world will be seen with a top-down view.
+The world will be generated with obstacles, health, and cash pickups